graceoreilly/breathing_project/README.md

 ## Breathing Techniques API

 ### **Project Overview**
+Yoga and wellness has always been a passion of mine.
+I practice yoga and breathing techniques almost everyday and I wanted to build an application that merges my passion for technology with my passion for wellness.

-The Breathing Techniques API is a RESTful API designed to promote wellness and mindfulness by providing users with information about various breathing techniques.
+Firstly, a Breathing Techniques API was created, it is a RESTful API designed to promote wellness and mindfulness by providing users with information about various breathing techniques.
 Each technique in the dataset includes its description, contraindications, ideal practice times, and recommended poses.

+Then a dynamic frontend was created using React and Javascript.

-The API is particularly useful for:
+The aim of this website is for:
 - Managing stress and anxiety
 - Supporting accessibility for diverse users
 - Personalising breathing exercises based on individual needs or preferences

-In the future, the API will integrate with a frontend application, offering a more interactive and visual user experience.
+In the future, the API will integrate with the current frontend application, offering a more interactive and visual user experience.

 ---